Renddslow/good-news-reader/data/raw/num24.md

 \indent(2) Your dwelling places, Israel!
 {6} Like valleys that stretch out,
 \indent(2) Like gardens beside a river,
-Like aloes planted by the Lord,
+Like aloes planted by YHWH,
 \indent(2) Like cedars beside the waters.
 {7} Water will flow from his buckets,
 \indent(2) And his seed will be by many waters,